Depression and Suicide Rates Rising Amongst Youth

 You can read more about the study here.

-For our American readers, if you or someone you know needs help, please call 1-800-273-8255 for the National Suicide Prevention Lifeline or text 741741, or chat online at suicidepreventionlifeline.org.
+For our American readers, if you or someone you know needs help, please call 1-800-273-8255 for the National Suicide Prevention Lifeline.
+You can also text 741741, or chat online at suicidepreventionlifeline.org.